 How long does it take?

-SPT can be expected to last 3-6 months, though sometimes longer.
-We'll meet for weekly for 2 hour sessions.
-I'm also available for a 10-12 day intensive—the latter being a condensed program for clients lacking a Surrogate Partner in their area.
+SPT can be expected to last 3-6 months, or longer.
+We'll meet weekly or every other week, for 2 hour sessions.
+I'm also available for a 7-12 day intensive—the latter being a condensed program for clients lacking a Surrogate Partner in their area.
 Intensives require being available 3 hours every day for this extended period.
-They can be done either in Austin or i can visit your area for the 10-12 day period.
+They can be done in Austin or I can visit your area for the 7-12 day period.

 Is it just for men?

 SPT is available to male and female clients of all sexual orientations with Surrogate Partners of either gender.
 Some clients, particularly with histories of trauma, may choose to work with a same-sex surrogate who acts as a role model rather than intimate partner.

 I work primarily with straight men, also women (gay or straight), LGBT, intersex, and all genders & sexualities, ages 18-80.

 I’m available in Austin at a rate of $200 per hour.
 Recommended session length is two hours ($400), weekly.
 Expect the series to last 3-6 months (or longer, if necessary and mutually agreed upon).
 For intensives outside Austin my fee range is $3,200-5,400 plus travel and accommodation expenses.